Introducing our Principal, Dr Adam Forsyth

 Dr Forsyth holds a Doctor of Philosophy, Bachelor of Education and a Bachelor of Applied Science from the Queensland University of Technology, and a Master of Educational Studies from the University of Queensland.
 He recently had a chapter, Considering the Nature of Science and Religion in Science Education, published in the book What Teachers Need to Know: Topics in Diversity and Inclusion.

-Dr Forsyth is married to Megan and they have three children; a daughter in Year 8 at Collegiate and two boys at The Hutchins School in Years 2 and 6.
+Dr Forsyth is married to Megan and they have three children; a daughter at Collegiate and two boys at The Hutchins School.